English Language Proficiency Assessment for the 21st Century (ELPA21)

 Assessing English Learners (ELs)

-Title I and Title III of the Elementary and Secondary Education Act (also known as the Every Student Succeeds Act) requires states and schools to be accountable for addressing the needs of English learners.
-One important aspect of this accountability involves assessments of English language proficiency used to track students’ progress in learning the English language.
+Title I and Title III of the Elementary and Secondary Education Act, as amended by the Every Student Succeeds Act, requires states and schools to be accountable for addressing the needs of English learners (ELs).
+One important aspect of this accountability involves assessments of English language proficiency (ELP) used to track students’ progress in learning the English language.
 ELPA21 data can help inform program evaluation and improvement.
-Iowa Administrative Code chapter 281-60.3 further defines school district responsibilities to assess and serve English learners.
-Students exit the EL status based on achieving proficiency on the English language proficiency assessment.
-The guidance below outlines district responsibilities in the identification and assessment of English learners in the state of Iowa.
+Iowa Administrative Code rule 281—60.3 further defines school district responsibilities to assess and serve ELs.
+Students exit EL status based on achieving proficiency on the ELP assessment.
+The guidance below outlines district responsibilities regarding identification and assessment of ELs in Iowa.

 The ELPA21 state collaborative housed at the National Center on Research on Evaluation, Standards, and Student Testing (CRESST) housed at the University of California, Los Angeles (UCLA) a group of states committed to supporting educators, member states and the public in the adoption of English Language Proficiency (ELP) Standards and college- and career-ready standards.
 The ELPA21 collaborative has developed an assessment system based on the ELP Standards that informs instruction so all ELs leave high school prepared for college and career success.

 The ELPA21 assessment system includes a set of English language proficiency standards, a placement screener, a summative measure of English language proficiency and professional learning modules supporting the implementation of Iowa’s ELP standards.
 Information about the consortium can be found at https://elpa21.org/.

 The ELPA21 is the standardized instrument used to measure English language proficiency and annual progress toward English proficiency in the state of Iowa.
 This assessment is tightly aligned to Iowa's ELP standards and corresponds to the Iowa Core Literacy Standards.
 It has been developed in six grade bands: K, 1, 2-3, 4-5, 6-8, and 9-12.